Michael Laudrup kept promise to Swansea - assistant Wieghorst

 They have continued to impress in the opening weeks of the new campaign, that included a week in which they drew 2-2 against Liverpool, won 3-0 in Valencia in Europe and went on to beat Crystal Palace 2-0 in the top flight.

-Former Denmark and Celtic midfielder Wieghorst, who joined Laudrup at Swansea in February 2013, told BBC Radio Wales Sport: "I can understand why there's talk of him going to bigger places because he's doing a great job here.
+Former Denmark and Celtic midfielder Wieghorst, who told BBC Radio Wales Sport: "I can understand why there's talk of him going to bigger places because he's doing a great job here.